 Although it can be infuriating, there are things every traveler can do to help their situation.
 By following these tips, travelers can get closer to having their items returned, or restitution for their lost, damaged, or stolen luggage.

 While it's hard to imagine happening, stolen luggage still happens in many parts of the world.
-In 2014, several baggage handlers were arrested at Los Angeles International Airport for stealing items out of checked luggage.
+In 2014, several baggage handlers were arrested at Los Angeles International Airport for stealing items out of passengers' checked luggage.

-Finally, some travel insurance policies may cover stolen luggage under certain situations.
-If a traveler can prove their items were lost in transit, and have a filed police report, then travelers may be able to recover some of their costs with an insurance claim.
+Some travel insurance policies may cover stolen luggage under certain situations.
+If a traveler can prove their items were lost in transit and have a filed police report, then travelers may be able to recover some of their costs with an insurance claim.
 However, coverage may be limited to the items covered by the policy - be sure to understand what is and isn't covered in your bags before making a claim.

 Every common carrier's contract of carriage outlines the rules and stipulations that flyers have when they travel aboard one of their airplanes.
 This includes the flyer's rights if luggage is delayed or lost during or after a flight.As a result, the airline has to abide by these rules to help you get your baggage back, or help to replace what was lost while your bags were in their care.

 If a traveler's luggage is officially declared lost, those flyers will have a limited time to file a claim with the airline.
 When filing a lost luggage report, ask what the time frame is to file a lost bag claim, and when that report can be filed.
 While the maximum settlement for a lost bag is $3,300 for domestic flights, the final settlement may vary based on a number of factors.
 Additionally, settlements and time frame may change if you're flying to the United States from another country.

 From there, travelers should file a report before leaving the airport.
 In some cases, reports may be refused if the customer service representative believe damage to be within "normal wear and tear" of the bag.
 In many cases, this can be escalated to additional layers of customer service agents, or the U.S. Department of Transportation.

 If the contents of the luggage are damaged during travel, that level of protection may change.
 From 2004 forward, air carriers hold no liability for the damage or destruction of fragile items in checked luggage.
 This can range anywhere from computer equipment to fine china.
 For all other items, a report can be made against the damages.
 In that event, be prepared to prove that the item was in the checked luggage when it was damaged, and provide an estimate for repair or replacement.

 Although dealing with lost, damaged, or stolen luggage can be inconvenient, it can also be dealt with in a timely and effective manner.
 By understanding all rights available to travelers, anyone can work through this unfortunate scenario with ease.